 A common variant of this trope is for a ghost (or other type of undead character) who has Unfinished Business to mistake living people for someone they knew when they were alive.
 Ghosts are often found harassing people who bear a vague resemblance to someone they knew while alive, people who share their other qualities, or just flat-out everyone they encounter.

-See also Set a Mook to Kill a Mook for when this is exploited - by making the mook think the other mooks are their enemies.
+A Sub-Trope of Mistaken Identity.
+May involve Waking Non Sequitur or Non Sequitur, *Thud*, and may cause a Comfort the Dying scenario.
+See also Set a Mook to Kill a Mook for when this is exploited by making the mook think the other mooks are their enemies.

 - The Psychopathic Manchild Miata in post-Time Skip Claymore comes to view her partner Clarice as her surrogate mother (after Clarice is forced by awkward circumstances to breast-feed her).